ajarara/jarmac.org/README.md

 First, you need either a shared hosting provider or a VPS of your own.
 I'm currently using Ramnode for a (very) cheap VPS, as my needs are miniscule.
 I do not like how locked down shared hosting is, and I don't really want to play ball with cpanel if I can help it.

 I use [markdown-mode](https://github.com/jrblevin/markdown-mode), and [pelican-mode](https://github.com/qdot/pelican-mode) to make things convenient.
 Pelican-mode is quite old, but it still works fine, thanks to the fact that pelican uses plain old makefiles as the standard interface to do things.

+Currently trying to set up [Piwik-3.0.0](https://github.com/piwik/piwik/tree/3.0.0#requirements) as well.
+It needs php5, mysql, and some bridge, be it MySQLi or PDO.
+I just used whatever aptitude install php5-mysql gives me.
+I used nix to send over php5 and mysql, but since there was no php5-mysql derivation, I resorted to aptitude.
+We'll see if theres any madness, but I don't expect any.